zpenoyre/astromet.py/docs/quickstart.rst

     import astromet
     import numpy as np

-    # an object wich holds all the necessary parameters to generate the astrometric track
+    # an object which holds all the necessary parameters to generate a track
     params=astromet.params()

     # center of mass parameters